Helmet of Constantine

 The Helmet of Constantine was a form of helmet worn by the Roman Emperor Constantine the Great, now lost, which featured in his imperial iconography.
-According to a story recorded by Ambrose and others, it included relics gathered in the Holy Land by his mother, Empress Helena.
+According to a story recorded by St. Ambrose and others, it included relics gathered in the Holy Land by his mother, Empress St. Helena.
 Constantine's conversion to Christianity, which happened around AD 300, was of great importance.
 In this period it was believed that touching the body of the deceased or even something that came in contact with the person who had died was said to have special powers.
 This belief started a movement to find these relics to protect churches, cities, and even people.

 History

 At the time, Constantine I was thought to be protected due to the relic in his possession.
 The helmet that he wore was said to have a piece of the True Cross that Jesus was crucified on.
 After Constantine was made Caesar, he issued the Edict of Milan (313), sending his mother Helena to find the True Cross and to send back what she found.
 Helena found the cross and sent three nails that were used in the crucifixion of Jesus back to Rome and her son Constantine.

 The helmet that Constantine wore included one of the Holy Nails that Saint Helena found at the crucifixion site.
 By making the helmet with one of the nails, it was supposed to protect him from any harm.
 Not only was it a sign of protection, but it was also said to fulfil the prophecy of Zechariah.
 The prophecy located in the fourteenth chapter of the Book of Zechariah said that one would come who engraved “Holiness to the Lord” on both the bells of the horses and headpiece of the man.
 At this time, the Roman emperor had the holiest relics known to man.